fresheneesz/bitcoinThroughputAnalysis/README.md

 *See the "Ongoing Transaction Download & Upload" section for how 88 connections was calculated for the 10th percentile user.*

 Most of the bottom 10% that don't fall within these goals can be assumed to use SPV.
-An SPV node can give its user almost as much security as a full node, even tho it doesn't help the rest of the network.
+An SPV node can give its user almost as much security as a full node (except in important exceptional cases), even tho it doesn't help the rest of the network.

 # SPV Nodes